JacobBrauchler/TodoApiDocs/README.md

 # TodoApiDocs
-- This is a simple Todo api with documentation using Apidocs
+- This is a simple Todo api with documentation from ApiDocjs

 # Getting apidocs